 Ingesting Client-Side Encrypted Data into Snowflake¶

-Snowflake supports the S3 client-side encryption protocol using a client-side master key when reading or writing data between a S3 staging location and Snowflake.
+Snowflake supports the S3 client-side encryption protocol using a client-side master key when reading or writing data between a S3 stage and Snowflake.

-To load client-side encrypted data from a customer-provided staging location, you create a named stage object with an additional MASTER_KEY parameter using CREATE STAGE, and then load data from the staging location into your Snowflake tables.
+To load client-side encrypted data from a customer-provided stage, you create a named stage object with an additional MASTER_KEY parameter using CREATE STAGE, and then load data from the stage into your Snowflake tables.
 The MASTER_KEY parameter requires a 256-bit Advanced Encryption Standard (AES) key encoded in Base64.

-A named stage object stores settings related to a staging location and provides a convenient way to load or unload data between Snowflake and a specific S3 bucket.
+A named stage object stores settings related to a stage and provides a convenient way to load or unload data between Snowflake and a specific S3 bucket.
 The following SQL snippet creates an example stage object in Snowflake that supports client-side encryption:

 -- create encrypted stage create stage encrypted_customer_stage url='s3://customer-bucket/data/' credentials=(AWS _KEY_ID='ABCDEFGH' AWS_SECRET_KEY='12345678') encryption=(MASTER_KEY='eSxX0jzYfIamtnBKOEOxq80Au6NbSgPH5r4BDDwOaO8=');